nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitNotes.md

 >   Notes will require manual synchronization with the remote, OR configuration changes need to be made to automatically synchronize notes with the remote.
 >   e.g. Manually push notes in the default _commits_ category to the _origin_ remote:
 >  `git push origin refs/notes/commits`
+>
+>  In general, it may be simpler to [configure the repo to automatically push and fetch all notes](#configuring-automatic-remote-note-synchronization)
+>
->  Simularly all note category refs can be fetched from the remote
+>  Similarly all note category refs can be fetched from the remote:
 >  `git fetch origin 'refs/notes/*:refs/notes/*'`
 >
 > - There are certain limitations with the git notes design which should be understood: